Why non-toxic diapers matter

 screens 6,500+ chemicals of concern

 OEKO-TEX Standard 100 has tiers.
-Class 1 — the highest — applies to products with prolonged, direct skin contact.
+Class 1: the highest: applies to products with prolonged, direct skin contact.
 Most brands hold OEKO-TEX Standard 100 but don't specify Class 1; Kudos is the exception.
 EWG Verified is the most stringent of all: it requires full ingredient disclosure AND bans 2,000+ chemicals.
 Only one diaper brand in the world has earned it.

 Cloth vs. disposable: a lifetime cost reality check.
 Certified disposables on this list run $0.32–0.55/diaper, or roughly $1,800–$2,500 over a full diapering period.
-Cloth systems front-load the cost — GroVia's full hybrid system runs $450–600 new; Esembly's Inner + Outer Bundle runs $320–350 — but when used through a second child, or sold secondhand, the per-change cost drops well below $0.10.
+Cloth systems front-load the cost: the Rumparooz G3 OBV runs about $28 per diaper (a full stash of 24 is roughly $670); Esembly's Inner + Outer Bundle runs $320–350.
+Used through a second child or sold secondhand, the per-change cost drops well below $0.10.
 Over two children, a quality cloth system typically saves $3,000–4,000 versus certified disposables.

 The question isn't whether cloth is cheaper.
 It is, by a wide margin.
 The question is whether the household can sustain the laundry cadence.